Manas-Shankar/Authentication-Practice/README.md

 # Authentication-Practice
 A secret-sharing website built to practice authentication using Oauth and local strategies via passport.js.
+This project was built using node with express, EJS and mongoose.

 Link to website : https://infinite-gorge-72798.herokuapp.com/